Phase transitions and polarization switching in quasi-one-dimensional organic ferroelectrics of phenyltetrazole family: MPHTZ

+This yields basically the same value of $J_{12}/k_{\rm B}=-41.3$~K, as that found by fitting to the experimental $P_a(E_a)$ dependence.
+This agreement between the two independent estimates of $J_{12}$ is an important evidence in favor of the model validity.

 The temperature dependence of the spontaneous order parameter $\eta_0$ is presented in fig.~\ref{MPHTZ-switching}.
 The power law and exponential approximations (\ref{MPHTZsqrt}) and (\ref{MPHTZetaapproxsat}) are adequate down to $T_{\rm N}-T\simeq 25$~K and up to 210~K, respectively.
-The temperature curve of the inverse permittivity likewise is as expected from the mean-field theories: $\eps_a^{-1}(T)$ follows the Curie-Weiss law and remains finite at the transition point.
-Since $|J_{12}|\ll J_{11}$, the paraelectric Curie-Weiss temperature $T^{\rm{CW}}$, Eq.~(\ref{MPHTZ-CW}), is positive.
-Having experimental data for the permittivity to ascertain the chosen values of the model parameters would be very beneficial.
+The temperature curve of the inverse permittivity $\eps_a^{-1}(T)$ is as expected from the Kittel model: it follows the Curie-Weiss law and remains finite at the transition point.
+The paraelectric Curie-Weiss temperature is $T^{\rm{CW}}=379$~K, as follows from Eq.~(\ref{MPHTZ-CW}).

 The field-induced switching from AFE to FE phase is typical for uniaxial antiferroelectrics \cite{Bidaux:1967,toledano:16}.
 At lower temperatures the switching is a first order phase transition.
 With increasing temperature the polarization jump decreases and eventually transforms to a bend in the $P_a(E_a)$ curve (c.f. the $P_b(E_b)$ curves, fig.~\ref{APHTZ-switching}), the bevahior indicative of a presence of the tricritical point.